erenatas/charybdis-wireless-3x6/README.md

 # Before we begin

 The Charybdis was created and designed by [Bastard Keyboards](https://bastardkb.com/) so I take no credit in the creation or design.
-To learn more about the Charybdis it self, read about it on the [Charybdis Github](https://github.com/Bastardkb/Charybdis).
+To learn more about the Charybdis itself, read about it on [Charybdis Github](https://github.com/Bastardkb/Charybdis) repo.

 The purpose of this guide is mainly to take a note on what I have done to building a Wireless (Bluetooth) Charybdis, since there is almost no written guide when it comes to building a Wireless Charybdis.
 I am going to build a 3x6 Charybdis Mini, therefore my guide will be specifically for that.
 If you are planning to build Charybdis Nano (or add a rotary knob), etc..
-Pleas fork and tweak it as you like (with reference please).
+Please fork and tweak it as you like (with reference please).

 **Important notes:**
 - As of writing this setup does not support RGB LEDs.